Qihoo360/evpp/docs/quick_start_win32_vs2015.md

 	$ start vsprojects/libevpp.sln
 	... # here yo can use Visual Studio 2015 to compile the whole evpp project

-Or, we can use CMake to compile the whole projects (TODO: This does not work).
+Or, we can use CMake to compile the whole projects on WIDNOWS command line console (This is does not work on mingw-shell):

-	$ mkdir build
+	D:\360.git\evpp>md build
-	$ cd build
+	D:\360.git\evpp>cd build
-	$ cmake -DCMAKE_TOOLCHAIN_FILE=D:/git/vcpkg/scripts/buildsystems/vcpkg.cmake -G "Visual Studio 14" ..
+	D:\360.git\evpp\build>cmake -DCMAKE_TOOLCHAIN_FILE=D:/git/vcpkg/scripts/buildsystems/vcpkg.cmake -G "Visual Studio 14 2015" ..
+	D:\360.git\evpp\build>start safe-evpp.sln

 ### Run the unit tests